 Sabino Canyon Recreation Area

 Sabino Canyon is a beautiful place to go hiking.
 The canyon is located in the Santa Catalina Mountains, northeast of Tucson, Arizona.
-There are many different trails to choose from, ranging from easy to difficult.
+There are many different trails, ranging from easy to difficult.

 You can take a shuttle from the parking lot to the trailhead, which cuts off about 1 mile each way, but where is the fun in that?

 So take plenty of water, good hiking shoes, sunblock, and a trail map.
-Whichever trail you choose, you are sure to have a great time hiking in the Sabino Canyon Recreation Area.
+Whichever trail you choose, you will surely have a great time hiking in the Sabino Canyon Recreation Area.

 Sabino Canyon is one of the best things to do in Tucson if you love to be outdoors.